Basic Function of the Position:

 Qualifications and Evaluations

-Completion of two years of full-time post secondary education in general studies is required.
+Two years of post secondary education in business administration, aviation administration, public affairs or international relations is required.

 SKILLS AND ABILITIES: